 I must have first heard the word elderhood used by Bill Thomas.
-Dr. Thomas is working to change the way we think about aging in America.
-(Take a look at his website www.changingaging.com and listen to his TED talk titled “Elderhood rising—the dawn of a new world age.”)
+Thomas is working to change the way we think about aging in America (www.changingaging.com).
 He points out that there are three very distinct stages in life, but we recognize only two: childhood and adulthood.
 We seem to believe that elderhood is a form of failed adulthood.
 We speak of our elders in terms of the functions of adulthood they can no longer do, or what they still can do.
 “Dad can still drive” or “Mom can’t keep track of her purse or keys anymore.”

 Let’s think about what the three stages of life are and why the third one is a distinct stage that we should treasure and respect.

-Aging and waning capabilities naturally bring inactivity, so elderhood is the time to stop being doers and become thinkers, reflecting back and considering what has gone before.
-Elders have much to give those of us who are still in adulthood, if we allow them to embrace being and contemplation by supporting their current abilities and taking care of what they cannot do for themselves.
-Here at DAWN, we’ve found that even when dementia comes into the picture, there can still be wisdom and sharing.
+Aging and waning capabilities naturally bring inactivity, so elderhood is the time to stop being doers and become thinkers instead, reflecting back and considering what has gone before.
+Our elders have much to give to those of us who are still in adulthood (and childhood), if we allow them to embrace being and contemplation—by supporting their current abilities and taking care of what they cannot do for themselves.
+Here at DAWN, we’ve found that even when dementia comes into the picture, our elders still have wisdom to share with us.

-Let’s embrace elderhood and treasure it as a time of being and sharing.
+Let’s not miss out on the treasure that lies in recognizing elderhood.
+Let’s embrace it and value it as a time of being and sharing.

 Learn to provide kind, strength-based, person-centered dementia care at home with DAWN HomeCare: Dementia Training for Families and their Caregivers (video course).